SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 4. Repeat[Cadence]

 Scrum is simple.
-Try it[Scrum] as is and determine if its philosophy, theory, and structure help to achieve goals[Commitment,ProductGoal,SprintGoal] and create value.
+Try it[Scrum] as is and determine if its philosophy, theory, and structure help to achieve goals[Commitment,ProductGoal,SprintGoal] and create value[ValueDelivery].
 The Scrum framework[Framework] is purposefully incomplete, only defining the parts required to implement Scrum theory.[ExtendScrum]
 Scrum is built upon by the collective intelligence of the people using it.
 Rather than provide people with detailed instructions, the rules of Scrum guide their relationships[ScrumTeam] and interactions[ScrumEvent].